Bilevel Programs Meet Deep Learning: A Unifying View on Inference Learning Methods: Surrogates for Bilevel Programs

 which projects the natural descent direction $-\mA^{-1/2}\v c$ to the feasible (convex) region induced by strongly and weakly active constraints. \end{remark}

 Prop.~\ref{prop:z_derivative} is slightly different to Prop.~4.6 in~\citep{gould2019deep}, which is not applicable when constraints are weakly active.
-It assigns a sensible derivative e.g.\ for DNN units with ReLU activations as seen in the above example (at this point this applies only to networks with a single layer, and we refer to Section~\ref{sec:linearized_top_down} for a discussion of deep networks).
+It assigns a sensible derivative e.g.\ for DNN units with ReLU activations as seen in the above example (at this point this applies only to networks with a single layer, and we refer to Section~\ref{sec:nested} for a discussion of deep networks).
+Hard sigmoid and hard tanh activation functions are obtained by contraining $z$ to be inside the hyper-cubes $[0,1]^n$ and $[-1,1]^n$, respectively, where $n$ is the dimension of $z$.
 If we have only strongly active constraints, then (using the Woodbury matrix identity)

 as in~\citep{gould2019deep}.
 When there are many weakly active constraints, then solving the QP in Eq.~\ref{eq:QP_z_deriv} is not straightforward.
-Fortunately, when modeling standard DNN layers, the subproblems typically decouple over units, and we have at most a single (strongly or weakly) active constraint (as in the ReLU example above).

-Once $d\hat z(0^+)/d\beta$ is determined, gradient-based optimization of $\theta$ is straightforward: \begin{corollary} In addition to the assumptions in Prop.~\ref{prop:z_derivative}, let $f(z,\theta)$ be differentiable in $\theta$.
+Fortunately, when modeling standard DNN layers, the subproblems typically decouple over units, and we have at most a single (strongly or weakly) active constraint (as in the ReLU example above), and closed-form expressions are often available.
+Once $d\hat z(\beta)/d\beta|_{\beta=0^+}$ is determined, gradient-based optimization of $\theta$ is straightforward: \begin{corollary} In addition to the assumptions in Prop.~\ref{prop:z_derivative}, let $f(z,\theta)$ be differentiable in $\theta$.
 Then

 \end{corollary} This result can be extended if the constraints depend on $\theta$ by incorporating the multipliers $\lambda^*$.